GRAAL-Lab/graal_utils/qtcreator_ros2_setup/README.md

 ## Importing packages

 Differently from ROS1, you cannot import whole ROS2 workspaces, instead you need to import each package separately.
-To import a package in QtCreator simply go to *"File->Open File or Project..."* and select the package **CMakeLists.txt**.
+To import a package in QtCreator:

+1. Go to *"File->Open File or Project..."* and select the package **CMakeLists.txt**.

+2. In the "Configure Project" step, deselect all the build configurations and leave only the **Debug** one.
+Be careful to change the build folder to something different, which by default builds in the `src` folder (messing up the workspace).

-The variables highlighting will start working after you build the package once.
+*NOTE*: The variables highlighting will start working after you build the package once.

 ## Additional QtCreator customization